stsrc/rpi_lcd/README.md

 use seperate select (CS) lines.

 Drivers present usage of notification chain for communication between drivers.
-Notification chain is used to turn on backlight when the screen was touched.
+Notification chain is used to turn on backlight when the screen is touched.
 Backlight is turned off after time interval (implicitly 10 sec).